TheRobBrennan/microsoft-parter-network/modules/Create a Linux virtual machine in Azure/README.md

 # Exercise - Create a Linux virtual machine with the Azure portal

+Recall that our goal is to move an existing Linux server running Apache to Azure.
+We'll start by creating an Ubuntu Linux server.

+## Create a new Linux virtual machine

+## Configure the VM settings

+### Configure basic VM settings

+## Configure disks for the VM

+### Create a data disk

+## Configure the network

+## Finish configuring the VM and create the image

 # Azure virtual machines IP addresses and SSH options

 # Exercise - Connect to a Linux virtual machine with SSH